swp-berlin/webassistant/README.md

 - When prompted to select the Project SDK use the `+` sign in the top left corner to select `New Python SDK...`.
 - Select `Docker Compose` in the left menu and select `swp` as the Service on the right side.

+Add a run configuration go to `Run > Edit Configurations...`.
+Click the `+` in the top left corner of the dialog and select `Django`.
+Use `0.0.0.0` as the Host.
+Select `Use SDK of module`.
+Edit the environment variables and set `DJANGO_SETTINGS_MODULE` to `swp.settings.dev`.
+You should now be able to start the django development server by running the configuration.

+To enable running django management commands right-click on the project root and click `Open Module Settings`.
+Select the `mangage.py` located in the project root.
+You should now be able to run management commands via `Tools > Run manage.py Task`.

 To have proper coding assistance regarding to import paths set the WebPack Config in `Preferences > Languages & Frameworks > JavaScript > WebPack`.